Natrona Commissioners Postpone Decision on Racks Liquor License

 At the Natrona County Commissioner's meeting on Tuesday, the commission decided to table discussion until September 20 on the transfer of the liquor license from CC Cowboys to Monty Elliot.

-At the meeting, Steve Winship, lawyer for Elliot in his case against CC Cowboys, and it's owner Sonny Pilcher, spoke to the commission to argue in favor of the transfer.
+At the meeting, Stephen Winship, lawyer for Elliot in his case against CC Cowboys, and it's owner Sonny Pilcher, spoke to the commission to argue in favor of the transfer.

 Winship said that due to a partial summary judgement by the 7th district court judge Dan Forgey approving the transfer of the liquor license to Elliot, the commission needed to approve the transfer.